VETS Volunteer Voices: Learning Goes Both Ways in Kenya

 Prairie Roots and Global Dreams

 When I first discovered Veterinarians Without Borders’ VETS program, it felt like everything I’d been working toward came together at once.
 Ever since I was little, I’d dreamed of two things: becoming a veterinarian and seeing more of the world.
-Growing up on a beef farm in Saskatchewan, I learned early on how closely livelihoods depend on healthy animals.
+Growing up on a beef farm in Manitoba, I learned early on how closely livelihoods depend on healthy animals.
 Later, studying Animal Science and beginning veterinary school, I found myself wondering how I could connect these passions in a meaningful way.
 The VETS program in Kenya turned out to be the perfect answer.

 PHOTO: Grace on a farm visit in Meru County.